 4. Disable geolocation feature

-As we have seen before, QR codes can sometimes be designed to access the location of your phone.
-For this reason, it is a good idea to disable geofencing when scanning QR codes from an untrusted source.
+As we saw earlier, QR codes can sometimes be designed to access your phone's location.
+For this reason, it's a good idea to turn off geolocation when scanning QR codes whose source is untrustworthy.

-In your smartphone settings, under the privacy tab, you will usually find the option to disable geolocation.
+In your smartphone settings, under the privacy tab, you will usually find the option to turn off geolocation.
 On iOS, for example, you can go to Settings > Privacy > Location Services to manage this feature.
 You can choose when and how your location is used.

 Conclusion

 And There you go !
-Armed with this information, you are now ready to navigate the world of QR codes with confidence and serenity.
+Armed with this information, you are now ready to explore the world of QR codes with confidence and peace of mind.

-Do not hesitate to circulate these valuable tips among your loved ones.
-The more we are informed of the potential dangers and the more we adopt cautious behaviors, the more our experience of the digital world will become safe and pleasant.
+Do not hesitate to pass on these valuable tips to your loved ones.
+The more we are informed about potential dangers and the more cautious we adopt, the more secure and pleasant our experience of the digital world will become.

 So, share this article and help create a safe digital space for everyone.
 Digital security is a collective matter and your contribution matters a lot